Loading...

 The routing profile decides what kind of route DMD Router builds.
 Open it from Navigation Options → Change Profile:

-Change Route Profile picker: Road Fast, Road Fun, Offroad Easy, Offroad Medium, Offroad Hard and Advanced Adventure, plus road options and a Recalculate button
+Change Route Profile picker: Road Fast, Road Fun, Match Any Road, Offroad Easy, Offroad Medium, Offroad Hard and Advanced Adventure, with a Recalculate button

 Road Fast